dbeniamine/cheat.sh-vim/Readme.md

  + `<leader>Kf` : Use next defined framework for current filetype
  + `<leader>KF` : Use previous defined framework for current filetype

-The available Frameworks can be overriden with the following code (adapt to your needs) :
+The available Frameworks can be overridden with the following code (adapt to your needs) :
 ```viml
     let g:CheatSheetFrameworks = {